About the Conservatorium van Amsterdam

 More about these study programmes may be found under Study Programmes.

-The Conservatorium van Amsterdam is part of the Amsterdam School of the Arts.
+The Conservatorium van Amsterdam is part of the Amsterdam University of the Arts.

 A great many former students succeed in developing careers in the diverse music profession.
 They form their own chamber music groups, play in orchestras, perform with jazz groups, participate in the broad field of music education: teaching privately or at a music school, or leading workshops, they instigate and organize projects or have their own ensembles or choirs.
 Every effort is made to prepare students for the practical and business aspects of the music profession, a field which changes all the time.